One tool I have been using since first stumbling upon them 5+ years ago is Clicky – Web Analytics (formally GetClicky).

 I have created a quick video tutorial on how to setup a Twitter Search from the Clicky dashboard.

-You can use a Goal like we discussed earlier as a trigger point for an alert.
-For example I have one for Cloud Income whenever someone new signs up for my newsletter.
+You can use a Goal as we discussed earlier as a trigger point for an alert.
+For example, whenever someone new signs up for my newsletter.
 If I am logged into my dashboard I will get a notification.

 If I’m not logged in I will get an email or a message on Twitter.